-- Pharmacies that are embedded or located (not separate and distinct) within a healthcare facility, physician's office, or group, or in a hospital setting, are not classified or enrollable under COS 0441 (see clinic and hospital pharmacy COS below), this includes pharmacies with pass through windows or doors, or situated where patients have to walk through a healthcare facility, office area, or otherwise to reach the pharmacy or those that share a waiting area. - Pharmacies whose physical space is not separate and distinct from other unaffiliated or separately operated retail or medical entities do not qualify for pharmacy enrollment. - A pharmacy with a layout where there is not a clear line of sight, or inadequate pharmacist supervision and oversight do not qualify for 0441 enrollment.
-Supervision is defined as the pharmacist remaining in the immediate area at all times of preparation, dispensing/pick up, and storage of medications.
-Layouts that do not allow the pharmacist to remain in the immediate area as all these procedures are performed does not meet criteria for enrollment. - Pharmacies without a designated area for pickup/dispensing do not qualify for 0441 enrollment. - Not all NY registered pharmacies will meet criteria for NY Medicaid enrollment.
+- Pharmacies that are embedded or located (not separate and distinct) within a healthcare facility, physician's office, or group, or in a hospital setting, are not classified or enrollable under COS 0441 (see clinic and hospital pharmacy COS below), this includes pharmacies with pass through windows or doors, or situated where patients have to walk through a healthcare facility, office area, or otherwise to reach the pharmacy or those that share a waiting area. - Pharmacies whose physical space is not separate and distinct from other unaffiliated or separately operated retail or medical entities do not qualify for pharmacy enrollment. - A pharmacy with a layout where there is not a clear line of sight, or inadequate pharmacist supervision and oversight at all times of dispensing/pick up area or drug storage areas do not qualify for 0441 enrollment. - Pharmacies without a designated area for pickup/dispensing do not qualify for 0441 enrollment. - Not all NY registered pharmacies will meet criteria for NY Medicaid enrollment.